Accredited Advice Agencies

 Planning Aid Scotland

 Planning Aid Scotland is a charity and social enterprise that helps people navigate the planning system.
-Our free and impartial Advice Service is offered by a mix of staff members and volunteers.
-All advisors are chartered planners.
-If you are seeking legal advice on a planning-specific matter – we may be able to refer you to the Free Legal Services Unit.
+Its free and impartial Advice Service – funded by the Scottish Government - is offered by a mix of staff members and volunteers.
+All advisors are chartered planners who can advise members of the public/ community groups/business start-ups about planning matters.

 Rape Crisis Scotland

-Rape Crisis Scotland is Scotland’s leading organisation working to transform attitudes, improve responses and ultimately to end rape and sexual violence in all its forms.
-We work with a network of 17 independent local Rape Crisis centres across Scotland who provide trauma-informed support to more than 6000 survivors annually.
-The Rape Crisis Scotland Helpline is a free and confidential service which supports anyone aged 13+ who has experienced rape, sexual violence or abuse, whether it happened recently or in the past.
+Rape Crisis Scotland aims to transform attitudes, improve responses and ultimately end rape and sexual violence.
+It works with a network of 17 independent local rape crisis centres across Scotland that provide trauma-informed support to more than 6,000 survivors annually.
+The Rape Crisis Scotland Helpline is a free and confidential service which supports anyone aged 13 and above that has experienced rape, sexual violence or abuse, whether it happened recently or in the past.

 Renfrewshire Law Centre

-Renfrewshire Law Centre (RLC) uses our legal system to improve the life chances of individuals and groups facing poverty or disadvantage across Renfrewshire.
-We provide legal advice and representation, usually free of charge.
+Renfrewshire Law Centre (RLC) uses the legal system to improve the life chances of individuals and groups facing poverty or disadvantage across Renfrewshire.
+It provides legal advice and representation, usually free of charge.
 RLC is part of the Scottish Association of Law Centres.

 RNIB